 It was particularly embarrassing when I forgot to wash my dish tray and it became the home of to a family of five lizards.
 If your electronics PCB is placed in a damp, dark and humid environment, these friendly reptiles are going to be only one of many problems.
 This is why it is important to design with your board’s environment in mind.
 Humid environments are particularly challenging, so let’s explore what can go wrong and how you can prevent damaging your electronics.

-Humidity represents the amount of water vapor in the air and relative humidity is a value that quantifies it.
+High humidity represents the amount of water vapor in the air and relative humidity is a value that quantifies it.

-A common problem caused by humidity is the formation of water droplets on electronics, particularly PCBs since it corrodes the copper traces.
+A common problem caused by moisture is the formation of water droplets on electronics, particularly PCBs since it corrodes the copper traces.
 Condensation on a powered PCB can cause short circuits and damage to other components.
 Besides directly damaging the PCB, humid environment attracts reptiles and insects that can potentially cause short circuits.

 Water Droplets Can Cause Short Circuits

 How To Prevent Absolute Humidity From Damaging Embedded Systems.